gaehlerm/SoftwareEngineering/README.md

 print_content()
 ```

-For once you are allowed to use copy paste in order to create the new function as the old code will be deleted anyway.
-Even better is to cut (ctrl-x) and paste the code snippet, but that's a detail.
+For once, you are allowed to use copy-paste to create the new function since the old code will be deleted anyway.
+Even better is to cut (Ctrl+X) and paste the code snippet, but that's a detail.

-You can also use Copilot to extract this function.
-Just write the command "move the print statements into a dedicated function" and Copilot will do the rest for you.
-Though as always, you should pay attention that the solution is correct.
-In this case it happened to me that Copilot suggested an incorrect solution.
+You can also utilize Copilot to extract this function.
+Just write the command "move the print statements into a dedicated function," and Copilot will take care of the rest for you.
+As always, you should pay attention to ensure that the solution is correct.
+In this case, it happened to me that Copilot suggested an incorrect solution.

-There is not that much more to know about extracting functions than what I just showed here.
-It is a really simple refactoring technique, yet it is very important.
-This is probably the most used refactoring technique besides renaming.
-The only thing you have to watch out for are the variables used by the newly created function.
-If the code is inside the class you might decide to make the function a member function of the class as well, because otherwise you might have to pass too many arguments to the function.
-Though this would be a sign of bad class design because the class has too many member variables [chapter classes].
+There is not much more to know about extracting functions than what I just showed here.
+It is a simple yet crucial refactoring technique.
+This is probably the most commonly used refactoring technique besides renaming.
+The only thing you have to watch out for is the variables used by the newly created function.
+If the code is inside the class, you might consider making the function a member function of the class as well.
+Otherwise, you may end up having to pass too many arguments to the function.
+Though this would be a sign of poor class design because the class has too many member variables [chapter classes].
 You may extract methods from this class later on if needed.

-Inlining functions is the opposite process of what we just saw and used rarely.
-Take a function call and replace it with the function body.
-Apparently, this makes the surrounding function longer as soon as the copied function body has more than one line.
-This is generally not desirable as most functions are already long enough.
+Inlining functions is the opposite process of what we have just seen and is rarely used.
+Replace a function call with the function body.
+Apparently, this makes the surrounding function longer when the copied function body has more than one line.
+This is generally not desirable because most functions are already long enough.
 Inlining functions only makes sense for one- or maybe two-line long functions, or if you are planning to refactor the surrounding function and split up the old function.
-One advantage of inlining function is that you don't have to come up with a function name.
+One advantage of inlining functions is that you don't have to come up with a function name.
 Though usually this isn't a good sign if you don't know how to call a function.

 ## Dependency Injector

 As we have already seen, Dependency Injection (DI) is a very helpful tool.
-Among others, it allows us to inject mock objects to test functionality that would otherwise be untestable.
-So the question is: can we retrofit DI onto an existing class?
+Among other benefits, it allows us to inject mock objects to test functionality that would otherwise be untestable.
+So, the question is: Can we retrofit DI onto an existing class?

 The answer is yes.
 And it is fairly simple.
-Especially in interpreted languages it's super simple, though it is also more dangerous than in compiled langagues.
-In compiled languages the compiler will tell you if you forgot to adapt one of the function calls to the new signature.
-In interpreted languages you have to rely on your tests to find out if you forgot to adapt one of the function calls.
-This is more dangerous as you may have forgotten one function and the code will blow up in production.
+Especially in interpreted languages, it's super simple, though it is also more dangerous than in compiled languages.
+In compiled languages, the compiler will notify you if you have forgotten to update one of the function calls to match the new signature.
+In interpreted languages, you have to rely on your tests to find out if you forgot to adapt one of the function calls.
+This is more dangerous because you may have forgotten a function, and the code will fail in production.

-Let's assume we have once again our `Car` class containing an engine.
+Let's assume we once again have our `Car` class containing an engine.

 ```py
 class Engine: